Mr. Tredinnick's Class Site

 Picture

 Biogeography deals with the spatial distribution of the planet's plants and animals over time, as well as the physical forces that impact them.
 Among others, biogeography draws from climatology, and ecology, to better understand the distributions and diverseness of the planet's organisms.
-The study of biogeography seeks to better understand distributions of species, and connections to the physical landscapes.
+The study of biogeography seeks to better understand distributions of species, and connections to the physical landscapes, as well as how humans influence these processes.
 Students will utilize local, and remote resources to better understand process such as speciation, adaptation, and the effects of change.
+Students will incorporate topics from biology, botany, and zoology under a geographic framework to better understand the connections that plants and animals have with the environment they live in.
+Using project-based methods of observation, data collection, and geospatial modeling, students will incorporate in scientific studies to better understand spatial distributions of the planets plants and animals.

 Unit I Schedule